Flyers celebrate 1st postseason series win since 2012 | Times Leader

-Jill Biden .
+Philadelphia Flyers goaltender Carter Hart watches the puck during first-period NHL Eastern Conference Stanley Cup first round playoff game against the Montreal Canadiens in Toronto on Friday.

+Jill Biden tweeted a photo of a cardboard cutout of her husband and Democratic presidential candidate Joe Biden wearing a Philadelphia Flyers jersey.
 There are plenty of high hopes for the fall out of one snapshot — and the early returns look good for the Flyers.

 The Flyers took their hopeful first step toward the franchise’s first Stanley Cup championship since 1975 with a 4-2 Eastern Conference playoff series win over the Montreal Canadiens.